CrazyCloudCraft/wikitest/Hook-into-PlaceholderAPI.md

 ## Adding placeholders to PlaceholderAPI

 ### NOTES
 - If you are not including placeholders from within the dependency, you probably want to create a placeholder expansion.
-A guide on how to create placeholder expansions can be found [[here|Creating-Placeholders-using-Expansions]]!
+A guide on how to create placeholder expansions can be found [[here|PlaceholderExpansion]]!
 - The later mentioned `EZPlaceholderHook` is deprecated since the implementation of `PlaceholderExpansion`.
 Just use the method explained in the above-linked page.

 ### EZPlaceholderHook (Deprecated)